GateNLP/ultimate-sitemap-parser/docs/guides/http-client.rst

 - :class:`~usp.web_client.abstract_client.AbstractWebClientSuccessResponse` to represent a successful response, implementing the abstract methods to obtain the response content and metadata.
 - :class:`~usp.web_client.abstract_client.WebClientErrorResponse` to represent an error response, which typically will not require any methods to be implemented.

+We suggest using the implementations in :mod:`usp.web_client.requests_client` as a reference.

 After creating the custom client, instantiate it and pass to the ``web_client`` argument of :func:`~usp.tree.sitemap_tree_for_homepage`.

+For example, to implement a client for the `HTTPX <https://www.python-httpx.org/>`_ library:

 .. code-block:: python